 by Sue Parsons

-The monument commemorates The Revd.
-John Jukes (and his wife Sarah Jukes).
-He was born in Frome, Somerset, and was Pastor of the Bunyan Meeting Church, Mill Street, Bedford from 1840 to 1866.
+The Rev. John Jukes was born in Frome, Somerset, and was Pastor of the Bunyan Meeting Church, Mill Street, Bedford from 1840 to 1866.
 The present building was opened in 1850 at a cost of £4,500.

 “HE WAS A DEVOUT CHRISTIAN A FAITHFUL PREACHER A WATCHFUL PASTOR A SUCCESSFUL TUTOR AND JUDICIOUS AND FIRM FRIEND WITH EXEMPLARY WISDOM GENTLENESS AND COURTESY AND WON UNIVERSAL RESPECT BY A SPIRIT AT ONCE LOVING AND FEARLESS.
 HIS LIFE WAS BEAUTIFUL IN ITS CONSISTENCY AND HIS END WAS PERFECT PEACE.
 (Illegible section ….)
 DIED MAY 22ND 1866 IN THE 62ND YEAR OF HIS AGE.

 SARAH WIDOW OF THE LATE REVD JOHN JUKES DIED DECEMBER 31st 1869 AGED 62”.